Antiparadox/Sony-Digital-Paper-Hack/README.md

+20181121
+Special Thanks to  shankerzhiwu and his/her friend at XDA( who discover the special id resistor to crack Diag)  yanzi(HappyZ)( who wrote the complete step-by-step Interactive py) janten( who initiates the commandline tool for web APIs), this device has been rooted.
+Please refer to https://github.com/HappyZ/dpt-tools  for complete tutorial.

 2018109 Beta V1.1

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////// This is a customized Digital Paper App for loading any firmware into Sony Digital Paper | DPT-RP1 / DPT-CP1